 - The content of spirulina, if split, reveals 65% protein in it.
-With it combines GLA or Gamma Linolenic Acid and amino acids, all of which have anti-inflammatory effects.
+It combines GLA or Gamma Linolenic Acid and amino acids, all of which have anti-inflammatory effects.

 - Chlorophyll in the algae takes care of the toxins in the blood.
 It also plays up the immunity performance of the body.